 DEXMA Optimise provides real-time, sectorised information on the electricity consumption of air compressors.
-In this way we are able to know when, how much and where the consumptions come from.
+In this way, we are able to know when, how much and where consumptions come from.

-The most common case in the industry is to identify passive consumption during the night and weekends, when production is stopped.
+The most common case in the industry is to identify passive consumption during the night and at weekends when production is stopped.

-To know and understand the origin of compressed air consumption.
+Know and understand the origin of compressed air consumption

 Having the industrial plant monitored allows the different production processes to be related to compressed air consumption.
-We can determine that consumption which is directly related to a production process (a production line) and those permanent consumptions (which do not depend on any type of production process).
+We can determine that consumption is directly related to a production process (a production line) and that permanent consumption (which does not depend on any type of production process).
 For example, by carrying out no-load power consumption tests.

 Source: Passive consumption during weekends, which is an example of possible system leakage.

 Compressor consumption when production is stopped is mostly due to leaks.
 This consumption is not providing any value and must be minimised as much as possible.
 By carrying out different tests, the specific origin of these leaks can be determined.